 Chamonix’s Aiguille du Midi might be the most well-known tram in Europe, famous for taking its passengers to the top of some of the most extreme lift-accessed terrain in the world.
 After gaining 2,800 meters of altitude in 20 minutes, riders are deposited at 12,602 feet where they can see three countries sometimes catch a glimpse of the Matterhorn on the border of Italy and Switzerland.

 A truly unique funitel, the Galzigbahn funitel in St. Anton is a spectacular cableway innovation designed like a Ferris wheel.
 Riders enter one of the 28 gondolas at ground level and then rotate to the top of wheel to start moving up the mountain.
-Another one that you might need to see to believe, here’s a video that also has some sweet Euro beats:
+This is another one that you might need to see to believe:

 This type of lift carries passengers in a car traveling on rails and uses the weight of the descending car to counterbalance the weight of the ascending car.
 Deer Valley Resort built a funicular in 2009 and is the only U.S. resort to use one.
 Val D’Isere’s Funival is an underground funicular which dives deep under the mountain and emerges on the ski slopes at 2,800 meters (9,000+ feet).

 Are you inspired to expand your horizons beyond your local mountain’s two-seat chairlift?
-Chat now with a Mountain Vacation Specialist who can help you book your ticket to ride one of these amazing modern machines.
+Chat now with a Mountain Travel Expert who can help you book your ticket to ride one of these amazing modern machines.